NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/NousNavRelease/README.md

     3. Improved color consistency across landmark usage
 2. Made patient interface styling consistent with rest of application
 3. Demo'd recent changes to the rest of the NousNav team
+4. Discussed with other IGT devs the best way to reuse NousNav effort in other projects
+    1. Slicer NavigationAppTemplate: core functionality of the NousNav workflow made available as a reusable template similar to SlicerCAT
+5. Will tag the 1.0 release at the end of this week.

 # Illustrations